aleppla/SMU-Stats2-Project2/README.md

 Modeling a yes/no categorical response for bank data

-Data files are in the Files folder
+Data are in the Data-Files folder

-R and SAS code was mostly developed independently by each researcher
+R and SAS code was mostly developed independently by each researcher (LL=Laura, ALeppla, John)